 Make the students understand that there are certain things which man can do better than computers covering:

-Feelings - computer does not have feelings and does not understand emotions

-Instruction - computer cannot work without our instructions

-Decision - computer cannot take its own decisions
+- Feelings Computer does not have feelings and does not understand emotions. - Instruction Computer cannot work without our instructions. - Decision Computer cannot take its own decisions.

-Ask the students to solve the exercise Warm Up! given on page number 10.

 Explain to the students about the different types of computers covering: